Something Old, Something New, Something Blue, Somethin' Else: Reissues

 The 1994 CD re-release includes bonus tracks culled from the 1971 compilation Rock Reflections.
 A streaming version available on platforms like Spotify resequences the albums' tracks and adds a 1960 version of "Love's Made a Fool of You", while versions of the album posted to YouTube anachronistically resequence the album according to the listing of songs on the album's cover.

 Track listing

 Personnel

+Partial credits from the following sources.